elklein96/plex-dl/README.md

 ## Features

-1. Interactive CLI that prompts for data about the Plex media to be downloaded.
+1. CLI utility that downloads Plex media and saves it to a local file.

 ## Quick Start